CelestialDodo/RunAppsOnStartup/README.md

 ## Setup Instructions ##

-1: Download the Autostart.py file and copy it (CTRL + C)
+1: Download the Zip with all of the files in it, then copy it to clipboard(CTRL + C)

 2: Press (Windows + R)